MaryamShahini/Beer-Breweries-Reporoducible-research/Beer-Brew_Markdown_file.md

 information included in each table.
 A key column in each table used to joint tables.

-Key column is "Brewery\_id" in Beers data set and "Brew\_ID"" in Breweries data set.
-In order to have the same name for key columns in both data sets, it needs to rename the "Brew\_ID" column to "Brewery\_id".
+Key column is "Brewery_id" in Beers data set and "Brew_ID" in Breweries data set.
+In order to have the same name for key columns in both data sets, it needs to rename the "Brew_ID" column to "Brewery_id".

-After renaming "Brew\_ID" column, the list of columns in "Breweries" dataset update to: "Brewery\_id" "Name" "City" "State"
+After renaming "Brew_ID" column, the list of columns in "Breweries" dataset update to: "Brewery_id" "Name" "City" "State"

     colnames(Breweries)[colnames(Breweries)=="Brew_ID"]<-"Brewery_id"
     names(Breweries)